KodstarBootcamp/Screencast/README.md

 You're probably aren't going to take the time to read this document if you're not interested, but there are a lot of nice side effects caused by learning how to create quality screencasts.

-1. *Communicating more effectively* - At Envy Labs we produce screencasts for our clients all the time.
+1. *Communicating more effectively* - At Kodstar Labs we produce screencasts for our clients all the time.
 Whether it's demoing a new feature or for a presentation for an invester, they're often much more effective and pleasent than a phone call or screen sharing.

 2. *To Become a Teacher* - There is no more noble a profession than passing on knowledge.
 There is a great deal of knowledge in the world and with the technology we now have available combined with the tools in this screencast, anyone can teach better than 99% of the people out there.